Conker: Live & Reloaded

-Conker: Live & Reloaded is a platform video game developed by Rare and exclusively released for the Xbox in June 2005.
-The single-player mode is a remaster of the 2001 game Conker's Bad Fur Day for the Nintendo 64.
-However, it includes a new multiplayer mode using Xbox Live that is different from the Nintendo 64 version.
-Development started the moment the studio was bought by Microsoft in 2002.
-The game was made available as a part of Xbox One's backwards compatibility program on April 17, 2018.
+Conker: Live & Reloaded is a 2005 platform game developed by Rare and published by Microsoft Game Studios for the Xbox.
+It is a remake of the 2001 game Conker's Bad Fur Day for the Nintendo 64, with a new multiplayer mode using Xbox Live that is different from the original.
+Development started the moment Rare was bought by Microsoft in 2002.
+The game was made available as a part of Xbox One's backwards compatibility program on 17 April 2018.

+While Xbox Live shut down in 2010 for the original Xbox, Live & Reloaded is playable online again on the revival Xbox Live servers called Insignia.

 Gameplay

-In terms of the single-player, the gameplay and plot is identical to Conker's Bad Fur Day.
-Differences are very few, including enemies and new weapons like a baseball bat with a nail in it.
+In terms of the single-player, the gameplay is identical to Conker's Bad Fur Day.
+Differences are very few, including enemies and new weapons like a baseball bat with nails on it.